 Why participate in a trial?

 Participants in clinical research trials can have an active role in improving their own and their children's health.
 In addition, participants are actively contributing to the health of others in the community.

-VIRTU is recognised nationally and internationally for its expertise in conducting clinical trials according to good clinical practice guidelines, particularly in the area of new vaccines and immunisation research.
-Its research has included studies of vaccine-preventable disease incidence, community attitudes and expectations for the introduction of new vaccines, and monitoring the safety of vaccines.
-VIRTU collaborates with other vaccine trial units within Australia, and is part of the National Immunisation Research Network, established in 2006.
+The VIRTU team are nationally and internationally recognised experts in conducting clinical trials according to good clinical practice guidelines, particularly in the area of new vaccines and immunisation research.
+VIRTU research has included studies of vaccine-preventable disease incidence, community attitudes and expectations for the introduction of new vaccines, and monitoring the safety of vaccines.
+VIRTU collaborates with other vaccine trial units within Australia and is part of the National Immunisation Research Network, established in 2006.

 If you participate in a research trial, you may be reimbursed for your travel and parking expenses.